 Mentoring is a sustainable way of sharing knowledge, experience and resources.
 A mentor can help the mentee to broaden their horizons and understand the overall strategic direction of their own professional career or artistic path, or the goals of their organisation.
-What are the benefits and possibilities of mentoring in the Nordic arts field?
+What are the benefits and possibilities of mentoring in the Nordic arts field, especially in dance art?
 What type of mentorship is needed?
 How is mentorship in the arts different from mentorship in other fields?

 - Mentoring for Arts Managers and Producers